mendix/docs/content/refguide/call-rest-action.md

 ## 1 Introduction

-The call REST service action can be used to call a REST endpoint.
+The Call REST Service action can be used to call a REST endpoint.
 You can specify the location and how the response of the REST call should be handled.

 ## 2 General